Paul Shapiro (author): Clean Meat

 Shapiro's book Clean Meat: How Growing Meat Without Animals Will Revolutionize Dinner and the World, published by Gallery Books in 2018 is the first book to explore the work of start-ups that are growing animal products without the use of animals.
 It was named as Washington Post bestseller in the week of January 7, 2018.
 It was widely reviewed.

 A copy of Clean Meat is the first book to be bound in lab-grown leather.
 The book, bound in “clean” leather grown by biotech start-up Geltor.

+Public speaking

+Shapiro has delivered TEDx talks on topics related to food technology, alternative proteins, and animal welfare.
+His presentations include: